ynsok/LiveRead/README.md

 The application is being created..

 I'm taking data from https://newsapi.org/ and  showing depends on category, the next step will be

-1.~~to give possible to search by Keywords and dynamically show the results ~~ 2.give the opportunity to save the post
+2.give the opportunity to save the post
 3. create widget